SIPA Dean's Faculty Grants

 Applying

-• SIPA will award up to $100,000 for 2023-24 in grants for faculty research support.
+SIPA awarded $100,000 for 2024-25 in grants for faculty research support and an additional $20,000 to support China-related projects.
 These grants are designed to support projects pursuing basic social science inquiry, policy related research, or innovative teaching initiatives, such as those that include research into public policy issues or other topics related to SIPA courses.
 The Faculty Grants Committee will give priority to policy-relevant research that is likely to make a substantive contribution to the relevant field.
 Projects may be domestic, international, or comparative.
 SIPA encourages collaborative interdisciplinary research proposals; collaborations between early career and mid/later career investigators; and projects that engage SIPA students (or more broadly, Columbia students) in research activity.

-• Grants will be awarded by the Faculty Grants Committee; the committee’s members are Jan Svejnar (chair), Douglas Almond, and Daniel Corstange.
+Grants will be awarded by the Faculty Grants Committee; the committee’s members are Jan Svejnar (chair), Fernando Cirelli, and Erica Lonergan.

 Proposals will be evaluated on the following criteria: intellectual merit and innovation of the proposed project; quality of project organization, including plausibility of timeline.
 The award committee will give priority to policy-relevant work and research likely to make a substantive contribution to the relevant field, including work that develops new theories, identifies new areas of methodological innovation, or bridges different substantive domains.
 More applied research that contributes to SIPA’s wider mission, such as the development of case studies, is also eligible.
 Applicants should indicate the extent to which they envisage a continuation of existing research or a new initiative.